harshit1arora/fossee-workshop-booking-redesign/README.md

-# 🚀 FOSSEE Workshop Booking - Modern Redesign
+# FOSSEE Workshop Booking - Modern Redesign

-A high-performance, visually stunning redesign of the FOSSEE (IIT Bombay) Workshop Booking portal.
+A high performance, visually stunning redesign of the FOSSEE (IIT Bombay) Workshop Booking portal.
 Built to provide a premium user experience while maintaining the core functionality of coordinating educational workshops.

 > [!IMPORTANT]
 > This project was developed as a screening task for the FOSSEE Internship, focusing on modernizing the UI/UX with state-of-the-art web technologies.

 ---

-## ✨ Project Overview
+## Project Overview

 The original portal was functional but lacked modern design patterns.
 This redesign transforms the experience into a responsive, interactive, and accessible platform using **React 19**, **Vite**, and **Tailwind CSS v4**.

-### 🛠️ Tech Stack
+### Tech Stack
 - **Frontend**: React 19 (Functional components, Hooks)
 - **Styling**: Tailwind CSS v4 (Modern, utility-first)
 - **Animations**: Framer Motion (Smooth layout transitions)